hakaru-dev/hakaru/examples/README-popl2017.md

   geometry (Arora, Russell, and Sudderth 2013)
     * seismic.hk
-* The collision model used by Afshar, Sanner, and Webers (2016) to motivate observing combinations (such as sum) of random variables
+* The collision model used by Afshar, Sanner, and Webers (2016) to motivate observing combinations (such as sums) of random variables
     * momentum.hk
 * A linear dynamic model in one dimension, with noisy observations of two time steps